-Ask the butcher to prepare it for you: to remove the legs and excess carcass, to chop up the wings and neck into 2cm pieces and to remove the wish bone (this makes the goose easier to carve).
+Ask the butcher to prepare it for you: They need just to remove the legs and excess carcass, to chop up the wings and neck into 2cm pieces and to remove the wish bone (this makes the goose easier to carve).
 If you were to roast the bird whole then the breast would be over-cooked and the legs would be tough.
+So the preparation is key.

 1 (4.5- 5kg)